Netflix is ditching star ratings because likes are all that matter now

 Netflix is introducing a new button that will enable views to 'skip' the opening credits on original and third-party content alike.

-The new button will be welcomed by binge and repeat watchers who just want to cut through the action rather than swipe through a lengthy opening sequence to get straight to the action.
+The new button will be welcomed by binge and repeat watchers who just want to cut to the action, rather than sit through a lengthy opening sequence.

 The company already has next episode tech that enables viewers to jump from the end credits to the next installment in the season, but this takes things a step further.

-It was revealed earlier on Friday that Netflix will no longer give subscribers the opportunity to play movie critic by carefully considering star ratings to inform future recommendations and aid the community at large.
+Earlier on Friday we reported that Netflix will no longer give subscribers the opportunity to play movie critic by carefully considering star ratings to inform future recommendations and aid the community at large.

 From April, Netflix will drop its 1-5 system in favour of a simple thumbs up/down, because thumbs have “become the language of the global internet.”